English Language Arts

 5th Grade

-Washington State Learning Standards: 5th grade ELA Standards
+Washington State Learning Standards - 5th Grade ELA Standards

 Content Learned

-In reading, fifth graders read longer texts that require they “sustain attention and remember information, and connect ideas over many days of reading” (Fountas &Pinnell, Literacy Continuum, 2017).
+In reading, fifth graders read longer texts that require they “sustain attention and remember information and connect ideas over many days of reading” (Fountas &Pinnell, Literacy Continuum, 2017).
 They determine themes and main ideas in longer texts in a variety of genres, including fiction, poetry, drama and informational texts.
 They analyze texts to compare points of view, ideas, and to detect bias.
 In writing, they provide depth to their stories, opinions, and informational writing by including narrative techniques, ordered reasons with supporting facts and details, focus and logical organization, definitions, and domain-specific vocabulary.
 Their writing may be several paragraphs long and will include a clear introduction and conclusion to support their topic or narrative.

 For more information about what students learn in first grade, visit the National PTA Parents’ Guide.